Faculty Academic Progress Committee Procedures

-1.1.8 For instance, a person who has been the subject of the student's grievance should not be an APC member.
-Where a person has had the interaction with the student (as set out above) that has been recent and on a matter relevant to the APC Hearing, the person should consider their continued participation as an APC member for that student.
+1.1.9 For instance, a person who has been the subject of the student's grievance should not be an APC member.
+Where a person has had the interaction with the student (as set out above) that has been recent and on a matter relevant to the APC Hearing, the person should reconsider their participation as an APC member for that student.

-1.1.9 Members of the APC should consult with the APC Secretary in advance where there is concern about a potential reasonable perception of bias.
-Prior to the APC Hearing commencing, the APC Chair shall prompt members to consider whether or not a reasonable perception of bias could affect their participation as APC member for any particular student.
+1.1.10 Members of the APC should consult with the APC Secretary in advance where there is concern about a possible perception of bias.
+Prior to the APC Hearing commencing, the APC Chair shall prompt members to consider whether a reasonable perception of bias could affect their participation as APC member for any particular student.
 Where so affected, the APC member should withdraw while that student's case is considered and determined.